SNAP Benefits in Texas: How to Apply and Qualify

 Special SNAP Services in Texas

-Texas offers special SNAP services for emergencies, disasters, and specific groups.
-These programs provide faster aid or simplified applications to help you get food benefits.
+Texas offers special SNAP services for households facing emergencies, disasters, or unique circumstances.
+These programs can provide faster aid or simplified application processes for eligible residents.

 Expedited SNAP (Emergency SNAP)

-Expedited SNAP provides benefits within 24 hours if you face a crisis.
-You may qualify with very low income and resources.
-To apply, indicate your emergency need on the standard Texas HHSC SNAP application.
+This program provides food benefits within days if you have a crisis.
+You may qualify with very low income and resources, or if your housing costs exceed your funds.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)